rznmgr630/React/README.md

 ## What is the difference between Vanilla JS and React ?

 React:
 a.
 Library for building UIs
 b.
 Component-based architecture
 b.
 Virtual DOM for efficient updates
 d.
 JSX syntax for HTML-like code in JavaScript
 e.
 State and props for data management
 f.
 One-way data binding
 g.
-Vanilla JS:
+Vanilla JS

 Core JavaScript without libraries/frameworks
 a.
 No built-in component system
 b.
 Direct manipulation of the DOM
 c.
 Uses standard HTML/CSS/JS
 d.
 Manual management of state and UI updates
 e.
 More flexible but can be more complex for large apps

 ## Why React.js?

 a.
 Component-Based Architecture:
 Encourages the creation of reusable UI components, which simplifies development and maintenance.

 b.
 Virtual DOM:
 Optimizes updates by only re-rendering components that have changed, leading to better performance.

 c.
 Declarative UI:
 Allows developers to describe what the UI should look like for different states, making code more predictable and easier to debug.

 d.
 Strong Ecosystem:
 Supported by a vast ecosystem of tools, libraries, and community resources, making it easier to find solutions and integrate with other technologies.

 e.
 Cross-Platform Development:
 With React Native, developers can build mobile apps using the same React principles, enabling code reuse and consistency across platforms.

 f.
 Popularity and Community Support:
 Widely adopted by companies and developers, ensuring long-term support, a large pool of resources, and a strong community.

 g.
 Integration with Modern Web Development:
 Works well with other modern web technologies and practices, such as TypeScript, Redux, and server-side rendering.

 h.
 Active Development and Updates:
 Backed by Facebook, React receives regular updates, ensuring it remains relevant and aligned with current web standards.

 ## What is React.js?